apache/spark/docs/submitting-applications.md

 files to be distributed with your application.
 If you depend on multiple Python files we recommend packaging them into a `.zip` or `.egg`.

-As Python can not read files from assembly jar which packaged by JDK1.7+, so packaging pyspark into a `.zip`(the name contains "pyspark") and use `--py-files` argument of `spark-submit` to distribute it.

 # Launching Applications with spark-submit

 Once a user application is bundled, it can be launched using the `bin/spark-submit` script.